 Calling all green-thumbed gardeners!
 Have you been looking for a fun way to brighten up your entryway?
 Well look no further!
-These quick do-it-yourself hanging planters are the perfect way to complete your garden.
+These quick do-it-yourself hanging planter pails are the perfect way to complete your garden.

 Step 1: Using the icepick, punch five holes in the bottom of each metal pail.
 These will allow any excess water to drain out, helping to prevent waterlogged plants.
 At equal intervals, use the ice pick to punch three holes around the top of the pail, just under the lip.